w029bnw/CEG_6110_Homework_1/README.md

   1. Download and unzip project folder from GitHub

-  2. Connect Android device to computer via USB cable and enable file sharing
+  2. Connect Android device to computer via USB cable and enable file shari

   3. Copy the release APK from the release folder within the root directory of the project into a desired folder on the Android Device